 Des Moines River Watershed One Watershed, One Plan

-Update: Draft Des Moines River Watershed Comprehensive Watershed Management Plan for submission to the Minnesota Board of Water and Soils Resources
+Update: Des Moines River Watershed Comprehensive Watershed Management Plan for approval by the Minnesota Board of Water and Soils Resources”

 Local governments have worked hard over the years to protect and restore our water resources through planning efforts within each county.
 In recent years, the Minnesota Board of Soil and Water Resources encouraged local governments to partner with neighboring counties to work across jurisdictional boundaries and plan resources on a watershed wide scale.
 This process is called One Watershed One Plan (1W1P).
 The goal of this effort is to develop a comprehensive watershed management plan that targets projects to protect and restore the watershed’s most valuable resources.